haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 14 (+2)
 3 (−4)
 12 (+1) Senses darkvision 60 ft., passive Perception 13
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 391

 Skills Perception +3, Stealth +6 Languages —
 Challenge 1 (200 XP)
 Keen Smell.
 The tiger has advantage on Wisdom